Suykim21/wheelhaus_v4/README.md

 ## How do I get it working?
 1) Clone the repo
 </br>
-2) Turn on [mongod](https://docs.mongodb.com/manual/reference/program/mongod/) from your local machine.
+2) Turn on mongod on your local machine.
 </br>
 3) Navigate to project's public folder
 </br>